KGUN-TV: Lee, Emmis, Journal, and Scripps ownership

 May would sell KGUN and KMTV in Omaha, Nebraska, along with two Omaha radio properties, to Lee Enterprises in December 1986.
 Two years later, Lee began construction of a $4 million studio complex in the Gateway Center complex on Tucson's east side.
 Lee in turn sold all of its stations to Emmis Communications in 2000.
 Emmis was credited with a focus on capital expenditures, which had been less of a priority for Lee Enterprises in its later years.

 In 2005, Emmis began the liquidation of its television properties, selling KGUN to the Milwaukee-based Journal Broadcast Group, which already owned four radio stations in Tucson; the transfer was part of a $235 million transaction which included KMTV and WFTX-TV in Fort Myers, Florida.

 On March 18, 2008, Journal announced plans to buy CW affiliate KWBA-TV from Cascade Broadcasting Group on undisclosed terms, creating a duopoly with KGUN-TV.
 To make the purchase, Journal had to apply for a failing station waiver; even though Tucson had too few commercial station owners to normally permit another duopoly, it presented financial statements showing it had lost money for three years straight, a situation exacerbated by the loss of Arizona Diamondbacks baseball rights, and pledged to start a local newscast from KGUN-TV for air on KWBA-TV.
 The FCC permitted the acquisition in June.

 On July 30, 2014, it was announced that the E. W. Scripps Company would acquire Journal Communications in an all-stock transaction.
 The combined firm would retain its broadcast properties, including KGUN, and spin off the print assets as Journal Media Group.
 The deal made KGUN a sister station to Phoenix's ABC affiliate, KNXV-TV.
 The FCC approved the deal on December 12, 2014, and shareholders followed suit on March 11, 2015; the merger was completed on April 1.
 Scripps then sold off its radio properties in 2018, including the Tucson stations, which were purchased by Lotus Communications.

 On October 5, 2023, the Arizona Coyotes announced their departure from the troubled regional sports network Bally Sports Arizona as during its parent company's bankruptcy, the network rejected the Coyotes' contract.
 That same day, the team and Scripps Sports announced a new contract.
-As part of the deal, games will be broadcast by KGUN-TV in Tucson.
-Because of network programming commitments, most games will air on KGUN's second subchannel, which usually carries Laff, though the station will carry surrounding Coyotes team content on its main channel.
-The games will also air on a subchannel of KNXV in the Phoenix market and outside of Arizona via the league's out-of-market sports package deal with ESPN+.
+As part of the deal, games would be broadcast by KGUN-TV in Tucson.
+Because of network programming commitments, most games would air on KGUN's second subchannel, which usually carries Laff, though the station would carry surrounding Coyotes team content on its main channel.
+The games would also air on a subchannel of KNXV in the Phoenix market and outside of Arizona via the league's out-of-market sports package deal with ESPN+.